We may earn money or products from the companies mentioned in this post.

 Sourdough Blueberry Muffins

 The smell of sourdough blueberry muffins baking in the oven will certainly wake the sleepy heads in your family.
 They’ll come running to the table.
 This recipe is another wonderful recipe from the cookbook: “Simply Sourdough ~The Alaska Way~ by Kathy Doogan.
-This recipe uses a sourdough starter to make blueberry muffins after all, Who doesn’t like Blueberry Muffins?
+This recipe uses a sourdough starter to make blueberry muffins.
+After all, who doesn’t like Blueberry Muffins?
 For this recipe we used a jumbo muffin tin pan to make these delicious muffins, which has about one cup capacity, per opening.

 Make Your Own

 Want to make your own sourdough starter and begin making your own sourdough goodies?
 For more information check out our other posts on sourdough: Sourdough Coffee Cake and a Start, Rye Sourdough Bread, Sourdough Starters, and Sourdough Love.
+Another super sourdough website to visit is Breadtopia

 Packed full of blueberries, these sourdough jumbo muffins are super!